 The Cultural Resource Centers (CRCs) create a student-centered inclusive environment that enriches the university experience.
 We honor diversity, explore social justice issues, celebrate cultural traditions, and foster student identities, success, and leadership.

-Our centers include the Multicultural Student Center, La Casa Latina Student Center, Native American Student & Community Center, Pan African Commons, and Pacific Islander, Asian, Asian American Student Center and the Middle Eastern, North African, South Asian Initiative.
+Our centers include the Multicultural Student Center, La Casa Latina Student Center, Pan African Commons, and Pacific Islander, Asian, Asian American Student Center, Middle Eastern, along with North African, South Asian Initiative and Native American Student & Community Center Student Programs.
 We provide students with employment, volunteer, and leadership opportunities.
 Along with extensive programming, our spaces offer resources such as computer labs, lounge areas, and study spaces.
 All are welcome!